Mammal: Circulatory systems

 The mammalian heart has four chambers, two upper atria, the receiving chambers, and two lower ventricles, the discharging chambers.
 The heart has four valves, which separate its chambers and ensures blood flows in the correct direction through the heart (preventing backflow).
 After gas exchange in the pulmonary capillaries (blood vessels in the lungs), oxygen-rich blood returns to the left atrium via one of the four pulmonary veins.
 Blood flows nearly continuously back into the atrium, which acts as the receiving chamber, and from here through an opening into the left ventricle.
 Most blood flows passively into the heart while both the atria and ventricles are relaxed, but toward the end of the ventricular relaxation period, the left atrium will contract, pumping blood into the ventricle.
 The heart also requires nutrients and oxygen found in blood like other muscles, and is supplied via coronary arteries.

-The red blood cells of mammals also lack a nucleus to make space for more haemoglobin, which significantly increases the cell's oxygen-carrying capacity.
+The red blood cells of mammals also lack a nucleus to make space for more hemoglobin, which significantly increases the cell's oxygen-carrying capacity.